Sitefinity/Telerik.Sitefinity.Translations.TranslationsCom/README.md

 Sitefinity 8.1 Enterprise license

 ## Prerequisites

+Your Sitefinity Web site must be in multilingual mode meaning that you have added atleast one additinal language to the current website you are browsing.
+Otherwise you will not see the translations screen in the administrations tab of your application.

 Add the *Translation* sample project to your solution.
 To do this:

 1. In Visual Studio, open your Sitefinity web application solution.